GMLC-TDC/helics-cli/README.md

 ```

 ## Release

-HELICS-cli is distributed under the terms of the BSD-3 clause license.
+`helics-cli` is distributed under the terms of the BSD-3 clause license.
 All new
 contributions must be made under this license.
 [LICENSE](LICENSE)

 SPDX-License-Identifier: BSD-3-Clause